 Social media is an easy way for people to learn about your company and see the more personal side of the business.
 You can share photos from company events, individual testimonials, recruiting graphics, and more to attract and inform potential applicants.
 What’s critical to remember is that social media is just more than posting an update and waiting for results.
 Utilizing social media also means joining groups on Linkedin or Facebook to answer questions, post articles, conduct surveys and build relationships that can bear recruiting fruit.
 Certain social media channels offer specificity in the types of followers they attract and subjects that they focus on.

-Givaudan social ads deployed and managed via SmartDreamers platform.
+Givaudan social ads are deployed and managed via the SmartDreamers platform.

 Extending from that is turning to specific job boards to find niche talent.
 If you’re looking for certain hard-to-fill roles such as FrontEnd Developer or Full Stack Developer you can turn to Stack Overflow Jobs, for example.
 Or, post to Mediabistro if you want to share a job in the media industry or Engineering.com for Tech and Engineering gigs.
 If you know where job seekers who are looking for work congregate, then you’ll find the perfect environment for recruitment.